os-cillation/DoctrineRestDriver-1/README.md

 # Motivation

 What does a black sheep and a white sheep have in common?
 They produce wool.<br />
 What does a big bus and a small bus have in common?
-They drive people ardoes a SQL database and a REST API have in common?
+They drive people around.<br />
+And what does a SQL database and a REST API have in common?
 They store data.<br />

 As blatantly obvious as this sounds the consequences are tremendous: With REST APIs being nothing more than data storage backends, we are able to reuse object relational mapping tools to access them.